 Approximate investment: $15 - 20 USD

-Here are my client Ayanna's resistance bands ready for a workout, as well as her training buddy, Gabriel!
+Here are our client Ayanna's resistance bands ready for a workout, as well as her training buddy, Gabriel!
 Ayanna points out that a compact set of resistance bands is perfect for folks living in smaller spaces.
 You basically have a gym that fits into a small bag!

 Cardio conditioning: get a jump rope!

 At this stage in the game (i.e., well before building a full-on home gym), you're likely not investing in cardio equipment.
 Instead, get yourself a jump rope!
 Swimming and jump rope are the only forms of cardio/conditioning I do.
-(I swim in a lake down the street from my house 3 days a week.)

 A jump rope is extremely portable for travel or outdoor workouts, and it provides excellent "bang for your buck" when it comes to getting in a really challenging workout in a short amount of time.